Have you ever thought of living in Mexico as an expat? Is it safe to live in Mexico?

 Second, I have discovered I can live with a lot more compromise than before.

 Third, the world is less dangerous than the news would have you believe.
-I say that even with the violence I mentioned above and will discuss it in further detail below.
+Even with the violence mentioned above, I will discuss it in further detail below.

 Criminals in Mexico

 Crime is up all over Mexico, and my town isn’t immune to this.

 While the crime mainly focuses on violence (between cartels), there are also crazy things like actual highway robberies.

 We missed being caught up in one by mere hours on our drive back home from Ixtapa (another employee at my husband’s company was not so lucky, which is why we know about it).